+- Already have an account?
+Sign in

-- 4. Click Sign up. - 5.
-A verification code will have been sent to your nominated email address.
+- 4. Click Sign up.

+- 5. A verification code will have been sent to your nominated email address.
 Enter the verification code and click Confirm Account.
 This will automatically log you in.

-Digital Earth AFRICA

 We have sent a code by email to example@mail.com Enter it below to confirm your account.

-Confirm Account
+Verification Code Confirm Account

 Didn't receive a code?
 Resend it